Skip to content

 How long should you breastfeed your baby?
 The real answer (no pressure)

-How long should I breastfeed?
+How long should you breastfeed?
 Three months?
-Six months?
+Six?
 A year?
 Even longer?
-Between official recommendations, the opinions of those around you and your own feelings, it can be difficult to know what's "right" - for your baby and for you.
-So, what is the ideal duration of breastfeeding?
-And at what point can (or should) you stop?
-Here's what you need to remember, without pressure, and with kindness.
+Between official recommendations, advice from those around you, and your own feelings, it can be hard to know what’s “right”—for both your baby and you.
+So, what is the ideal duration for breastfeeding?
+And when can (or should) you stop?
+Here’s what you need to know, without pressure, and with kindness.

 What is the recommended duration of breastfeeding?